-- (A) identify significant examples of art and architecture that demonstrate an artistic ideal or visual principle from selected cultures; - (B) analyze examples of how art, architecture, literature, music, and drama reflect the history of the cultures in which they are produced; and - (C) identify examples of art, music, and literature that transcend the cultures in which they were created and convey universal themes.
+- (B) analyze examples of how art, architecture, literature, music, and drama reflect the history of the cultures in which they are produced; and - (C) identify examples of art, music, and literature that transcend the cultures in which they were created and convey universal themes.

-(23)(25)(27) Science, technology, and society.
+(27)(25)(23) Science, technology, and society.
 The student understands how major scientific and mathematical discoveries and technological innovations have affected societies throughout history prior to 1750.
 The student is expected to:

-- (A) give examples of major mathematical and scientific discoveries and technological innovations that occurred at different periods in history and describe the changes produced by these discoveries and innovations; - (B)(A) identify the origin and diffusion of major new ideas in mathematics, science, and technology that occurred during the Greco-Roman, Indian, Islamic, and Chinese civilizations in river valley civilizations, classical Greece and Rome, classical India, the Islamic caliphates between 700 and 1200, and in China from the Tang to Ming dynasties and trace the spread of these ideas to other civilizations; - (C)(B) summarize the major ideas in astronomy, mathematics, and architectural engineering that developed in Mesoamerica and Andean South America; the Maya, Inca, and Aztec civilizations; - (C) explain the impact of the printing press on the Renaissance and the Reformation in Europe; and - (D) describe the origins of the Scientific Revolution in 16th-century Europe and explain its impact on scientific thinking worldwide_z; and - (E) identify the contributions of significant scientists such as Archimedes, Copernicus, Erastosthenes, Galileo, and Pythagoras.
+- (A) give examples of major mathematical and scientific discoveries and technological innovations that occurred at different periods in history and describe the changes produced by these discoveries and innovations; - (A)(B) identify the origin and diffusion of major new ideas in mathematics, science, and technology that occurred during the Greco-Roman, Indian, Islamic, and Chinese civilizations in river valley civilizations, classical Greece and Rome, classical India, the Islamic caliphates between 700 and 1200, and in China from the Tang to Ming dynasties and trace the spread of these ideas to other civilizations; - (B)(C) summarize the major ideas in astronomy, mathematics, and architectural engineering that developed in Mesoamerica and Andean South America; the Maya, Inca, and Aztec civilizations; - (C) explain the impact of the printing press on the Renaissance and the Reformation in Europe; and - (D) describe the origins of the Scientific Revolution in 16th-century Europe and explain its impact on scientific thinking worldwide; and - (E) identify the contributions of significant scientists such as Archimedes, Copernicus, Eratosthenes, Galileo, and Pythagoras , Isaac Newton, and Robert Boyle.

-(24)(26)(28) Science, technology, and society.
+(28)(26)(24) Science, technology, and society.
 The student understands connections between major developments in science and technology and the growth of industrial economies and societies in the 18th, 19th, and 20th centuries how major scientific and mathematical discoveries and technological innovations have affected societies from 1750 to the present.
 The student is expected to: